all

 Yacht Charter duration

 The standard yacht charter period is Saturday – Saturday, 7, 14, or more days.
 However, it is possible to rent a boat for 3-4 days or a weekend during the off-season.
-Short charter is also possible in high season but for very last-minute inquiries.
-If you would like to rent a boat for less than a week, please get in touch with us, and we will do our best to find a suitable boat.
+A short boat rental is also possible in high season, but only for very last-minute inquiries.
+If you would like to rent a boat for less than a week, please get in touch with us, and we will do our best to find a suitable ship.
 Small motorboats up to 10m are available for daily rental.

-One of the most important points of a bareboat trip is to plan a sailing itinerary.
-Many islands in Croatia provide many options for setting up the ideal route.
-First of all, choose the most suitable departure base.
+One of the most important points of a bareboat trip is to plan an Adriatic sailing itinerary.
+Many islands in Croatia offer options for creating the ideal route.
+First, choose the most suitable departure base.
 In recent years, the number of flights from various airline destinations in Europe, the USA, and Canada has increased.

-Besides departure and return of the vessel to the same base, ONE WAY yacht charter is possible.
+In addition to round-trip charters, a one-way yacht charter is possible.
 A one-way sailing trip means you can pick up the boat in one charter base and leave at the end of the week in another base.
-The most popular One-way itinerary is one-way sailing Split – Dubrovnik or vice versa.
-Of course, not all companies offer this form of rental, and there is a mandatory charge for ONE WAY fee.
+The most popular One-way itinerary is one-way sailing from Split to Dubrovnik or vice versa.
+Of course, not all companies offer this form of rental, and there is a mandatory one-way fee.

 yacht-charter-booking-2022-is-open.jpeg